trycatchhorn/maxheap/README.md

 # maxheap
-C++ template implementation of a max-heap
+C++ template implementation of a max-heap.
+The class is backed by a std::vector.